 Our studio art AFA degree provides an intensive art school experience to prepare you for a BFA program at a prestigious four-year school.

-During the first year of the program, you will participate in a cohort that mirrors the first-year experience at an art school and take core studio courses in drawing (Introduction to Drawing, Intermediate Drawing and Figure Drawing I), and 2-D and 3-D design.
+During the first year of the program, you will take core studio courses in drawing (Introduction to Drawing, Intermediate Drawing and Figure Drawing I), and 2-D and 3-D design, that mirrors the first-year experience at an art school.